 Find alternative proteins

-When you hear the word “protein”, you probably think of a piece of meat.
-However, there are plenty of plant-based foods that pack a ton of protein and fill you up, including beans, nuts and brown rice.
+When you hear the word “protein," you probably think of a piece of meat.
+However, there are plenty of plant-based foods that pack a ton of protein and fill you up, including beans, nuts, and brown rice.
 Tofu, which is often used as a meat substitute, has 13 grams of protein in every cup.
-Quinoa has 14 grams of protein per cup (a traditional beef burger has approximately 20 grams of protein).
-You can also try using it as a substitute for beef in tacos or chili because it has a similar texture.
+Quinoa has 14 grams of protein per cup.
+For comparison, a traditional beef burger has approximately 20 grams of protein.
+You can also try using quinoa as a substitute for beef in tacos or chili because it has a similar texture.